LFIT V40 Claims Consolidated In Massachusetts

 Awarding settlements to injured consumers can prove expensive, especially in cases where plaintiffs have suffered considerable harm and loss, but manufacturers hit with product liability suits often have much more at stake than their financial resources.
 When public image is taken into account, settling can be seen to benefit both sides significantly:

 - Avoid Accepting Liability.
 In offering a settlement, a defendant is acknowledging that the plaintiffs and future claimants may indeed have suffered injuries or loss, as well as agreeing to help alleviate pain, suffering and financial difficulties incurred by using of the product in question.
-However, settling is not necessarily an admission of fault or wrongdoing on behalf of the defendant, unlike a loss in trial, which is an often highly public and official demonstration of the defendant’s liability.
+However, settling is not necessarily an admission of fault or wrongdoing on behalf of the defendant, unlike a loss in trial, which is a highly public and official demonstration of the defendant’s liability.

 - Saving Time, Effort, & Expenses.
 Though settlement negotiations can take a considerable amount of time when the defendants and plaintiffs are having difficulties with agreeing on the settlement terms, settling is generally less expensive, time-consuming, and emotionally demanding than going to trial, for both defendants and plaintiffs.
 From pre-trial to verdict, the litigation process requires a lot of time and effort from everyone involved, and can be psychologically / emotionally grueling, especially for plaintiffs.
 This is why many judges will order plaintiffs and defendants to try first resolving their issues through a special process called “mediation” (where a neutral appointed “mediator” attempts to help the two parties come to a mutual agreement) before deciding to proceed to trial.
 You can learn more about the mediation process in this comprehensive guide from FindLaw.